MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfsegments/functions/pfsegmentsservergetallsegmentsasync.md

 ## Remarks

-This API is available on Win32.
+This API is available on Win32, Linux, and macOS.
 Request has no paramaters.
 See also ServerGetPlayersInSegmentAsync.
 When the asynchronous task is complete, call [PFSegmentsServerGetAllSegmentsGetResultSize](pfsegmentsservergetallsegmentsgetresultsize.md) and [PFSegmentsServerGetAllSegmentsGetResult](pfsegmentsservergetallsegmentsgetresult.md) to get the result.

 ## Requirements